SoorajModi/Ewok/README.md

 One thing I left out was using state to ensure consistency between navigation of a character page and the list page.

+Another trade-off is that because I used MaterialUI, I could not run react in strict mode, because `findDOMNode is deprecated in StrictMode` and MaterialUI relies on it.

 ## Future improvements

 One improvement I want to make is with the UI, its kind of ugly and I know I can do a much better job, particularly with